What is Harmonite®

 • Improve current formulations by increasing tack, viscosity, hardness, durability, and shortening cure times depending on application.

-• Reduce or eliminate the consumption of higher cost formulation ingredients such as carbon black, petroleum pitch, Gilsonite®, polymers and tackifying resins.
+• Reduce or eliminate the consumption of higher cost formulation ingredients such as plasticizers, tackifier resins, aromatic oils, titanium dioxide, powdered coal, hard clay, petroleum pitch, and Gilsonite®

 Harmonite is an asphaltene and resin rich product – a high molecular weight complex mixture in which lighter weight fractions have been driven off due natural oxidative aging and patented high heat processing steps.
 Asphaltenes have been shown to: